dfdwebsites/React-Eshop/README.md

     using rating components to render rating in each product using bootstrap to still components
     importing FA to be able to use icons

+## 9. Creating Product Screen

+    added on server new api to fetch each product add react-helmet-async to change title on each page competed the product page